fatlama/frontend-challenge/README.md

 - Try to implement appropriate [separation of concerns](https://effectivesoftwaredesign.com/2012/02/05/separation-of-concerns/) & modular code
 - Think hard about naming of functions and variables
 - Code style & file structure is up to you, but make sure it is consistent and legible

+## Checklist for the challenge
+- [ ] Duplicate this repo (please do not fork it, see instructions).
+Bitbucket offers free private repos if you don't want to use a public one.
+Please do not name your repo 'fat llama' or anything similar (we don't want future candidates copying your code).
+- [ ] Build frontend with feed view and transaction view
+- [ ] Ensure all code is sufficiently tested
+- [ ] Write brief summary on the approach you took, the tools you used, and anything you would do differently given more time (max 500 words)
+- [ ] Include instructions on how to build/ run your solution
+- [ ] Send us a link to your new repo.